WojciechMatuszewski/programming-notes/system-design-and-architecture/typescript-design-patterns-and-solid-principles.md

 - The **SOLID principles are not about concrete implementations**.

-  - They are more like rules you might want to follow.
+  - They are more like **rules you might want to follow**.

+The most important thing – **be pragmatic**.
+Use these as a _guiding star_ rather than hard, unmovable rules that you can't break.

 ### Single Responsibility Principle (SRP)